1956 Argentine Grand Prix

-Ferrari dominated practice and occupied the first three grid positions with Fangio's pole time 2.2 sec faster than second.
-However, Maserati dominated the early race with Menditeguy and Moss leading the field.
-Fangio was a non factor with a faulty fuel pump.
-He took over Musso's car on lap 29 and re-entered in fifth place.
+Ferrari dominated practice and occupied the first three grid positions, with Fangio's pole time 2.2 sec faster than second.
+Maserati dominated the early race with Menditeguy and Moss leading the field.
+Fangio was a non-factor with a faulty fuel pump.
+He took over Musso's car after 30 laps and re-entered without losing Musso's fifth place in the race.
+Meanwhile, Musso took over Fangio's ailing car but did not manage to finish in it even a single lap.
 Fangio quickly passed Behra but lost his position after spinning.
-From laps 40-43 disaster struck the leaders.
-While third Castellotti's gearbox broke, Menditeguy left the lead with a broken driveshaft, and new leader Moss's engine began to smoke.
-Fangio, who had overtaken Behra, passed the ailing Moss on lap 66 and finished unchallenged after Behra spun late.
+On laps 40–43, disaster struck the leaders.
+While third, Castellotti's gearbox broke, Menditeguy left the lead with a broken driveshaft, and new leader Moss's engine began to smoke.
+Fangio, who had overtaken Behra, passed the ailing Moss on lap 67, and finished unchallenged after Behra spun late in the race.
 The race was not without controversy when the Maserati team manager lodged a protest that Fangio was push-started after the earlier spin.
-However, the protest was rejected by both the stewards and the F.I.A.
+The protest was ultimately rejected by both the stewards and the FIA.